New tyres, big names and rookies: Your complete guide to the 2020 F2 season

 More surprising was the emergence of Japanese driver Tsunoda.
 The youngster had never raced in Europe prior to 2019, and had little-to-no-experience with any of the tracks.
 After a quiet opening few rounds, he burst onto the scene with Jenzer, enjoying an incredible run of three podiums in a row between Belgium and Italy, with second place, third place and victory in the Monza Sprint Race.
 Don’t rule any of them out…

 The F2 season will kick off on the same weekend as F1, July 3-5 July, in Austria.
 Don't want to miss a minute?
-Subscribe to F1 TV Pro for every single session live and visit the official F2 website for more.
+F1 TV Pro will cover every single session live and visit the official F2 website for more.